Day-year principle: Day-year principle in Revelation 9:15 (391 days)

 Baháʼís have also applied the Day-Year principle to Rev. 9:15 which states, "And the four angels were loosed, which were prepared for an hour, and a day, and a month, and a year, for to slay the third part of men."

-The slaying of "the third part of men" was interpreted by some Christian scholarsMichael Paget Baxter, The Coming Battle (W. Harbert, Philadelphia, 1860). to refer to the fall of the Eastern Orthodox part of Christianity, centered on Constantinople in the year 1453 AD.
+The slaying of "the third part of men" was interpreted by some Christian scholars to refer to the fall of the Eastern Orthodox part of Christianity, centered on Constantinople in the year 1453 AD.
 (The other two-thirds being the Western Christian world, centered on Rome, and the southern part of the Christian world in North Africa, which was already under the dominion of Islam long before 1453.)
 Using the day-year principle, the formula gives 1+30+360 days = 391 days = 391 years after 1453.
 Adding 391 years to 1453 brings the prediction again to 1844, the same year as the 2300 day prophecy of Daniel 8.

 Theoretically, this prophecy could be taken one step further, since there are accurate records of the dates of the start and end of battle for Constantinople.
 If "the hour" is taken to be 1/24th of a day, then, by the day-year principle, it would equate to 1/24 of a year i.e. 15 days.
 Since the battle of Constantinople lasted for several weeks, it is not possible to pin down the exact starting day of this 391-1/24-year prophecy, but if the formula is followed to this degree, it suggests the prophecy's fulfillment should have occurred sometime in May or June 1844.